You can apply for a concessionary travel pass (disabled) by completing the online bus pass application form.

 Lost and damaged cards

-If your pass has been damaged, lost or stolen, you'll need to contact Middlesbrough House on 01642 726053.
+If your pass has been damaged, lost or stolen, you'll need to contact the Contact Centre on 01642 726053.

 Replacements for damaged or lost passes cost £10 each.
 Middlesbrough Council reserves the right to determine what constitutes 'damage'.